Skip to content

 Note

-You can only add existing system members here.
-If adding a new system member, they must first be added successfully on the User > Add User page before returning here to proceed.
+Members added here must already exist in the system.
+For new system members, they must first be added successfully on the Users > Add User page before returning here to perform operations.

 Click to modify the workspace configuration or directly delete the workspace.